telosnetwork/telos-docs/docs/evm/about/why-telos.md

 # Block production and validation, Fees, and Consensus

-Since Telos is based on EOSIO's DPoS consensus mechanism, there are only 21 active block producers at a time.
+Since Telos is based on Antelope's DPoS consensus mechanism, there are only 21 active block producers at a time.
 An additional 21 block producers serve as standby that are continually tested for readiness by regularly rotating one standby block producer into active production.

 Any Telos block producers that misses 15% of the blocks in any schedule is removed from its active role, and the 22nd ranked block producer is elevated from standby to active.
 Network resilience is maintained throughout this process.
 [There are more than 50 block producers](https://telos.bloks.io).
 The reserve block producers are [cycled as described in the Telos whitepaper](https://telos.net/wp-content/uploads/2021/02/Telos-Whitepaper-master-20180717.pdf).
 The block producers are ranked and accepted by TLOS holder voting.